The Mask Makers of Dan Sai, Isaan, Thailand

 As we explore the countryside around Dan Sai, we hear the tinkling of cowbells, but unfortunately for us they’re only announcing the arrival of a farmer leading his stock to new pastures to graze.
 However, it does look like it might rain…

 Dan Sai, Loie Province

 * Note that dates for the festival, which are communicated by the spirits to the town’s mediums, change each year.
-Check the Tourism Authority of Thailand website; see their post on the 2011 festival, which unfortunately we missed.
+Check the Tourism Authority of Thailand website.